Are all students required to attend a New Student Orientation program?

 Is there a cost to attend?

-There is a $10 fee to attend parent orientation.
+There is a $30 fee to attend parent orientation.
 Since parent orientation includes lunch, refreshments and materials, a reservation is required.
-Because you must have a reservation to attend, we ask that you submit one registration form for each person attending.
-We will accept cash, check, or credit cards.
+Because you must have a reservation to attend, we ask that you include all guests on the online registration form.
+We will accept cash, check, or money orders.

 Am I required to attend?